 When the show first aired in 1986, I was living in an apartment-style dorm.
-The guy who owned the TV in our common room was flipping back and forth between TNG and a sporting event.
+When this episode first aired, the guy who owned the TV in our common room was flipping back and forth between it and a sporting event.
 When I went to the TV lounge in the basement, someone else was watching the same game and wasn’t interested in Star Trek.
-So I only saw bits and pieces of this episode when it first aired, and those bits didn’t interest me enough to catch it in reruns.
+So I only saw bits and pieces of this episode when it first aired, and frankly those bits didn’t interest me enough to catch it in reruns.

 This episode involves the Enterprise crew in an alien culture’s ritualistic hand-to-hand battle to the death, for the sake of a love match that turns out not to be what it seems (very much in the line of TOS “Amok Time”).
 It gave us an early glimpse of the TNG Federation as powerful enough to take what it wants, but constrained by its belief in the Prime Directive (not interfering with the natural development of alien cultures).
 Unlike its TOS counterpart, we aren’t that emotionally invested in this culture because instead of Vulcans it’s the Planet of Sexy Black Stereotypes.
 Ramping up the stakes are reports of an off-screen plague; catering to the cultural whims of PSBS means a delay in acquiring the antidote they have promised.

 In role as leader Luton, Jessie Lawrence Ferguson does a good job chewing the scenery with his Alpha Male speeches, offering enough in-world charisma and bombast to carry his role, while occasionally transcending the one-dimensional material he was given.